 Project 34 came at the Swedish Grand Prix in 1976 where Jody Scheckter came in first

 followed by his teammate Depailler in second.
+Gardner walked away from F1 midway through the 1977 season to become a director of Borg-Warner’s research division.
 After two seasons and the departure of Derek

 Gardner the experiment was abandoned.